 The Idlewild Foundation is almost entirely a volunteer charitable foundation.
-We have secured donations that cover all of our overhead, ensuring that 100% of your donations go to the ministry of your choice, and nothing to overhead.
+We have secured donations that cover all of our overhead, ensuring that 100% of your donations go to the ministry of your choice, and nothing to our overhead, salaries or administrative operations.
 But you may ask, “Aren’t foundations just about people who have loads of money or property?”
-The answer is an easy “No.” Foundations are for people seeking to recognize the blessings given by God in the form of their time, talents and treasures (money and assets).
+The answer is an easy “No!”
+Foundations are for people seeking to recognize the blessings given by God in the form of their time, talents and treasures (money and assets).
 Do “little” donations matter?
 God says “Yes!”
 In Luke 21, Jesus praised the widow for giving two mites, all she had.
 To Jesus, “poor” has nothing to do with money.
-To Jesus, real “poor” is about a small heart and a person’s weak spirit.
+To Jesus, being “poor” is about having a small heart and about a person’s weak spirit.
 God does not look at the objective size of the gift.
-Instead, God only looks at the subjective size of the gift, at the heart and at the amount that the giver holds back from Him.
+Instead, God only looks at the subjective size of the gift, at the giver’s heart, and at the amount that the giver holds back from Him.

-Our daily operations are in the hands of John W. Campbell.
-John has had a 41 year career as a trial attorney but has now retired and is our volunteer Executive Director.
-He is supported by Anna Cook who is his part-time Executive Assistant.
+Our daily operations are in the hands of John W. Campbell and Sam Shrieves.
+John has had a 40 year career as a trial attorney but has now retired and is our volunteer Executive Director.
+Sam has had a successful career in banking and has now retired as well.
 They can be reached as follows: